Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 36.1 The Purpose of Red Team Reports

-Your report is the client’s main takeaway—often read by technical and executive leaders.
+Your report is the client’s main takeaway - often read by technical and executive leaders.
 A strong report:

 - Clearly communicates risks and actionable remediations.
 - Documents what was tested, how, and why.